Devidian/OmegaTweak/README.md

 * New Perk: Armor-Perfectionist with 5 level each 20 Skillpoints
  * Requirements: Player level 200, Armor smithing level 100
  * Level 1-5: 20-100 Quality points added
+* Changed xp of fistfight and machete training to 125 (from 100) to rebalance

 ### Changes to items.xml
 * added Fistfight as Action0 group for player hand (id 70)